Square root of a multivector of Clifford algebras in 3D: A game with signs: Square roots in and algebras

 Note, that the $\cl{0}{1}$ algebra is isomorphic to the algebra of complex numbers, so we know in advance that any MV in this algebra has two roots.
-The determinant for this algebra is positive definite $D= b_{0}^2 + b_{1}^2\ge 0$ and represents the module of a complex number.
+The MV determinant for this algebra is positive definite $D= b_{0}^2 + b_{1}^2\ge 0$ and represents the square of module of a complex number.
 We shall always assume that expressions under square roots are non-negative.
 For example, in this case the square root can only exist when $D\ge 0$, and either $(b_0-\sqrt{D})\ge 0$ or $(b_0+\sqrt{D})\ge 0$.
-If these conditions cannot be satisfied, then the MV has no square roots.
+If these conditions cannot be satisfied, then square roots are absent.